AI / Machine Learning April 20, 2025 Aditya Rawas

 img102.jpgNot Cat

-Pros: High quality, fine-grained control.
-Cons: Time-consuming and labor-intensive at scale.
+Pros: High quality, precise control.
+Cons: Expensive and slow at scale.
+Labeling 10,000 images can take weeks.

 2. Behavioral Observation